GIS for Development and Environment

 The GIS for Development and Environment Experience

-Numerous opportunities exist for students to conduct collaborative research with IDCE faculty as they pursue their research on issues such as water quality, land use change, and global climate change the world over.
+Students who are following the research track find numerous opportunities to conduct collaborative research with IDCE faculty as they pursue their research on issues such as water quality, land use change, and global climate change the world over.
 Many GISDE students have co-published findings of their research with faculty members in respected journals in the field.

 We have had recent success with GISDE students winning monetary awards for their research papers.
 To learn about future opportunities, visit the Association of American Geographers and The Urban and Regional Information Systems Association.